Kristina01111000/4Einstitute/README.md

 - Need article pdfs for resources page
 - make all changes to scorecard page as on the other site, also any changes to the documentary
   - is this still accurate?
 YES, need to make the changes

+- need to add him as admin in analytics once it goes through